jhpyle/docassemble/_docs/initial.md

 These titles can be overridden using the [`set_title()` function].

+The `metadata` block and the [`set_title()` function] can be used to modify other aspects of the navigation bar.

+If an `exit link` is provided, the behavior of the "Exit" link can be modified.
+(The "Exit" menu option is displayed when the [`show login`] directive is set to `False`.)
+The value can be either `exit` or `leave.` If it is `exit`, then when the user clicks the link, they will be logged out (if they are logged in) and their interview answers will be deleted from the server.
+If it is `leave`, the user will be logged out (if they are logged in), but the interview answers will not be deleted from the server.
+It can be important to keep the interview answers on the server if [background tasks] are still running.

+If `exit label` is provided, the given text will be used in place of the word "Exit" on the "Exit" menu option.
+This text is passed through the [`word()`] function, so that it can be translated into different languages.

 If you set `unlisted: True` for an interview that has an entry in the [`dispatch`] list in your [configuration], the interview will be exempted from display in the interview list available at `/list`.
 For